DavidAPears/The-Library-Ruby--Solo-Project-/library/rental.md

+COMPLETED TASKS:
-Store managers should be able to create new stock items.
+DONE - Store managers should be able to add new customers to their list of registered customers DONE - Store managers should be able to update the details of their existing customers.
-Store managers should be able to delete existing stock items.
+DONE - Store managers should be able to view a list of all of their rentals.
-Store managers should be able to add new customers to their list of registered customers.
+DONE - store managers should be able to assign stock items to customers.

+INCOMPLETE TASKS:
-Store managers should be able to update the details of their existing customers.
+NOT DONE - Store managers should be able to create new stock items.
-Store managers should be able to remove customers.
+NOT DONE - Store managers should be able to delete existing stock items.
-Store managers should be able to assign stock items to customers.
+NOT DONE - Store managers should be able to remove customers.
-Store managers should be able to check rentals back into available stock.
+NOT DONE - Store managers should be able to check rentals back into available stock.
-Store managers should be able to view a list of all of their rentals.
-Create a filter dependant on product attributes (eg cars: hatchback/SUV/estate)
+NOT DONE - Create a filter dependant on product attributes (eg cars: hatchback/SUV/estate)

 --

-# Rental Shop
+# RENTAL SHOP

 You have been approached by the management of a rental store and have been asked to create a system to manage their stock items.
 They need a system that allows them to manage rentals and their customers.